chrisl8/Orac/Readme.md

 # Configuration

-The primary config file seems to be `/etc/mycroft/mycroft.conf` See here for all of the defaults and what you can change them to, since the file only has "differences" in it: https://github.com/OpenVoiceOS/ovos-config/blob/dev/ovos_config/mycroft.conf Edit it and:
+The primary config file seems to be `/etc/mycroft/mycroft.conf` See here for all the defaults and what you can change them to, since the file only has "differences" in it: https://github.com/OpenVoiceOS/ovos-config/blob/dev/ovos_config/mycroft.conf Edit it and:
  - Add this near the top: